td-org-uit-no/UiTHack22/Misc/tmpname_exif/writeup.md

 The fast, but tricky one:
     It is possible to scrape exif data from images, for instance by piExif, and find the specic image with the parameter needed.
 This is quite tricky as exif consists of dictionaries with different datatype values.

-should gitignore the images to generated at end user or similar?